-Final course grades are given at the close of each semester.
+Final course grades are given at the end of each semester.

-The High School building has implemented a building-wide standards reference reporting/grading scale as follows: All numbers are the minimum value for the letter grade

-$$A = 3.6$$ , $A = 3.3$, $B = 3.8$, $B = 2.7$, $B = 2.4$, $C = 2.1$, $C = 1.8$, $C = 1.5$, and C
+The High School building has implemented a building-wide standards reference reporting/grading scale as follows: \All numbers are the minimum value for the letter grade A = 3.6, A = 3.3, B = 3.7, B = 2.7, B = 2.4, C = 2.1, C = 1.8, C = 1.5, and F = anything below 1.5

 Any high school course in which a student receives a semester grade of "F" or "U" must be repeated if the student is to receive credit.
 An "Incomplete" indicates that the student has an extenuating circumstance and the student must have principal approval prior to the conclusion of the grading period.
-(See general regulations 1.2 and 1.5.)